nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating groups by name: `findGroup`

-Finds groups whose names contain any of the given keywords.
+Finds existing group(s) whose name contains the given keyword.

-Format: `findGroup KEYWORD [MORE_KEYWORDS]`
+Format: `findGroup KEYWORD`

 - The search is case-insensitive. e.g `class` will match `Class`
-- The order of the keywords matters. e.g. `class A` will not match `A class`
 - Only the group name is searched.
-- Only full words will be matched e.g. `class` will not match `clas`
+- findGroup is a partial name serach where if group names contain the keyword they will be matched e.g. `findGroup cla` will match `class 9A`
-- Groups matching all keywords will be returned. e.g. `class A` will return `class A` but not `class B`
+- Groups containing the keyword will be returned. e.g. `findGroup s` will return `shaun's study group` or `house group` but not `Running Group`

 ![FindGroup](images/FindGroup.png)